foundry-rs/starknet-foundry/docs/src/appendix/cast/account/deploy.md

 Name of the (previously created) account to be deployed.

 ## `--max-fee, -m <MAX_FEE>`
-Required.
+Optional.

-Max fee for deploy account transaction.
+Maximum fee for the `deploy_account` transaction.
+When not used, defaults to auto-estimation.

 ## `--class-hash, -c`
 Optional.

-Class hash of a custom openzeppelin account contract declared to the network.
+Class hash of a custom OpenZeppelin account contract declared to the network.